dataloop-ai-apps/huggingface-adapter/adapters/meta_llama_3_8b_instruct/HF-Meta-API-Key.md

-# How to get API key for HF Meta LLAMA 3.8b Instruct
+# How to get API key for HF Meta Llama-3 8b Instruct

 ## Detailed guide: